Sarah Wollaston May Not Be Lib Dem Candidate At Next Election -

-The Liberal Democrat PPC for Sarah Wlolaston’s Totnes constituency has made a less than helpful intervention on local radio, claiming no decision has been made over who will stand for the seat in an upcoming general election.
+The Liberal Democrat PPC for Sarah Wollaston’s Totnes constituency has made a less than helpful intervention on local radio, claiming no decision has been made over who will stand for the seat in an upcoming general election.
 Awkward…

 Caroline Voaden, the understandably miffed original candidate, is currently a Lib Dem MEP for the South West.
 She told BBC Radio Devon that “things are very fluid” and “when the election will be… may have some colouring on who stands.”